-It is true with conflicts as well.
-I see a discourse these days wherein it is being mass-sanctified that it is okay to be upfront (which also means being rude these days), even if hurtful during a conflict as if a relationship cannot take hurt well, it cannot survive.
-I vehemently disagree.
-Conflicts need not necessarily be hurtful and in fact, going back to the point on Game Theory, give the best result when carried out in cooperation and civility, while keeping a comfortable distance.
-Try it and try being Safety notch of the other person’s trigger.
+Conflict in romantic relationships need not necessarily be hurtful and in fact, going back to the point on Game Theory, give the best result when carried out in cooperation and civility, while keeping a comfortable distance.
+Try it and try being the safety notch of the other person’s trigger.
 It works wonderfully.
-(Although I secretly wish that Savlon wasn’t of the colour it is but that’s for another day.)
+(Although I secretly wish that Betadine wasn’t of the color it is but that’s for another day.)

 Related Reading: 8 Ways To Reconnect After A Big Fight

 5. The mythological Code of Conduct for War to deal with marital problems

-This is a brilliant piece of minimum decorum for conflicts and conflict resolution, I would assert.
-In all our mythological references, wars post sunsets have been prohibited because only anti-dharma demons fight post-sunset.
+This is a brilliant piece of minimum decorum for common conflicts in a marriage and relationship problems, I would assert.
+In all Indian mythological references, wars post sunsets have been prohibited because only anti-dharma demons fight post-sunset.
 But since the working hours were not long and taxing during those times, allow me to amend this wisdom a bit and conclude that no war should be taken to the bed and most definitely not beyond the bed, next morning.

 Whenever caught in an unresolved impasse or standoff, using a circuit-breaker is an exceptional idea, and what better circuit breaker than the boundary of the bed which is the ‘safe-zone” and the stretch of the night to sleep over it.
 Next time when in the midst of a major conflict, do try this.

-Having said all of this, relationships are changing their meaning and significance drastically and there are days when we might feel completely lost, anyway, which is perfectly alright because people who get lost in the dark usually discover light like never before.
+Having said all of this, relationships are now changing their meaning and significance drastically and there are days when we might feel completely lost because of them.
+But that is perfectly alright because people who get lost in the dark usually discover light like never before.
 Moreover…

 We attach too much importance to: